S.Korea battles worst coronavirus outbreak in months, warns of crisis | Health

 The outbreak at the Seoul church has revived fears seen in February when authorities struggled to contain an outbreak that emerged in a secretive Christian sect in the city of Daegu and became the country's deadliest cluster.
 As in the earlier case, authorities are facing some reluctance to cooperate and difficulty in tracking some of the members of the congregation.

 Vice Health Minister Kim Gang-lip told reporters earlier the Presbyterian church had provided inaccurate lists of its 4,000 members.
-While 319 of them had tested positive, more than 600 who authorities want to see in isolation were unaccounted for.
+While nearly 320 of them had tested positive, including Reverend Jun Kwang-hoon, more than 600 who authorities want to see in isolation were unaccounted for.
 "We're very concerned," Kim said, dismissing rumours that authorities wanted to round up church members and would record every test as positive regardless of the truth.

 "That's impossible.
 We can't fabricate test results," he said.
-The church is led by a conservative activist, Reverend Jun Kwang-hoon, who has also been organising anti-government rallies calling for the ouster of liberal President Moon Jae-in, raising worry that the virus has been spreading at his protests too.
+Jun, leader of the church, is a conservative activist who has also been organising anti-government rallies calling for the ouster of liberal President Moon Jae-in, raising concern that the virus has been spreading at his protests too.

 'OBSTRUCTING TRACING' Jun, 64, took part in a protest on Saturday in defiance of a government order that all church members self-isolate and get tested.

-The church did not respond to calls seeking comment.
-Jun said in an interview with a Christian media outlet that he complied with the rules but his church was a victim of "virus terror".
+His lawyers said at a news conference on Monday that Jun did not violate quarantine rules nor intentionally offer incomplete lists.
+Jun said in an interview with a Christian media outlet that his church was a victim of "virus terror".
 A ban on church services was lifted in April though attendees are required to register and sit apart.

 Kim said if the rate of new infections did not stabilise this week the government would tighten distancing, shut high-risk facilities and ban indoor meetings of 50 people or more and outdoor gatherings of 100 or more.
 The health ministry has filed a complaint against Jun for violating quarantine rules and "obstructing" contact tracing by holding the Saturday rally and failing to provide a full list of members.